Consensys/doc.quorum-key-manager/docs/HowTo/Authenticate/API-Key.md

 description: How to authenticate QKM using an API key.
 ---

-# Authenticate with API keys
+# Authenticate using API keys

 You can [authenticate](../../Concepts/Authentication.md#authentication) incoming Quorum Key Manager (QKM) requests using API keys.